ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

    (This extension is a part of accepted, unimplemented proposal `#285`_.)

-   Motivation for "on by default": The effect on pattern signatures requires ``-XPatternSignatures`` to be witnessed, and so having this be on by default does not change the meaning of Haskell98.
+   Motivation for "on by default": The ``-XPatternSignatureBinds`` extension has no effect, at all, without ``-XPatternSignatures`` also.
+Thus, having this be on by default does not change the meaning of Haskell98.
 Furthermore, this makes it easier to use ``-XPatternSignatures``, without needing to manually enable another extension to be able to bind type variables.